Compassionate, evidence-based therapy — thoughtfully tailored to your unique history and goals for therapy.

 EMDR is a specialized therapy proven effective in treating trauma and distressing memories.
 Using bilateral stimulation (like guided eye movements), EMDR helps process and release painful experiences that may be keeping you stuck.
 It supports emotional relief and renewed clarity.

-• Client-Centered & Solution-Focused Therapy
+• Client-Centred & Solution-Focused Therapy

 These approaches center you as the expert in your own life.
 Therapy is collaborative, strengths-based, and focused on what’s working.
 We’ll identify solutions, build on your resources, and work toward realistic, meaningful change, without getting stuck in the problem.